cjlee112/teachpub/sitedocs/paper.rst

   each instructor can draw on materials from a wide variety of experts, and thus can focus his contributions just on areas where he is expert.
-* *active-learning materials*: in our experience, the exercises in a typical assigned textbook are far from adequate for students to actually learn the desired concepts and skills.
+* *easy adoption of active-learning materials*: in our experience, the exercises in a typical assigned textbook are far from adequate for students to actually learn the desired concepts and skills.
 Empirically, the existing publication channels have failed to give students the